darklab8/autogit/docs/development/algos.md

   CheckOtherEnabledRulesInSettings --> WhenAppliedRules
   CheckOptionalValidationRulesIfEnabled --> WhenAppliedRules[when applied rules]
   WhenAppliedRules --> IfCommit[if it was commit,\nthen fixate if passed rules,\nor cancel fixation]
-  WhenAppliedRules --> IfChangelog[if it was changelog validation\nthen report no errors and exit code 0\nfor pipeline checks]
+  WhenAppliedRules --> IfChangelog[if it was changelog validation\nthen report no errors and exit code 0 \n for pipeline checks]
 ```

 ## scenario #2 - changelog / Your wish to see changelog of additions you made, what are new features, what are fixes.
 For user view